Beretta AR70/90: Italian Army adoption of the AR70/90

-AR 70/90 variants and the versions for the civil market
+Civilian versions

 In 1990 the AR70/90 (Automatic Rifle) model was adopted as a standard automatic rifle; in addition to the basic version with fixed stock, the SC70/90 variants (Special Carbine) with folding stock were adopted, mainly for the Alpini troops, and the SCP70/90 (Special Carbine Paratroopers) rifle for paratroopers with recoil pad foldable and shorter barrel than the SC which allows insertion into the rifle sheath used in parachute jumps.

 A light support weapon variant, known as the AS70/90, was also developed.
 It could be fed with either ammo-belt or standard 30-round STANAG magazine.
 However, it was not adopted by Italian Armed Forces, whom had instead adopted the Belgian FN Minimi.

 As with BM59, the AR70/90 also supplanted the older AR70/223 models in all departments that had adopted it.

 Both the 70/223 automatic rifles and the 70/90 automatic rifles are also available in semi-automatic only versions for the law enforcement and civilian market.
 Known as the AR-70/90s, it was mostly identical to military variant, with exception of deleted flash hider, bayonet mount and carrying handle.

 Since January 2018, the latest civilian versions have been marketed by Nuova Jager S.r.l.
 These are mainly rifles acquired from the reserves of the Carabinieri, which have been modified by the distributor for semi-automatic operation only.
 These variants still maintain the original .223 Remington caliber, ability to take NATO/STANAG magazines, while barrel length has been reduced to 21mm.